SENG-350-2024-fall/Team5/UseCases.md

    <td>
 <ol>

-<li>Patient selects register account
+<li>User selects register account

-<li>Patient inputs their information and submits photo of themselves holding their care card to confirm identity
+<li>User inputs their information and submits photo of themselves holding their care card to confirm identity

 <li>Government health database gets checked to confirm PHN is correct and associated properly with name and DOB

 <li>Database for user information saves inputted username and password for future login attempts

-<li>Patient is redirected to home page
+<li>User is redirected to home page
 </li>
 </ol>
    </td>